tarunon/Instantiate/Readme.md

 ## Protocols
 ### StoryboardInstantiatable
 Supports using viewController with Storyboard.
-Implement `StoryboardInstantiatable` at your viewController class, then you can use `ViewController(with: Parameter)`.
+Implement `StoryboardInstantiatable` at your viewController class, then you can use `ViewController(with: Dependency)`.
 ### NibInstantiatable
 Supports using view with Nib.
-Implement `NibInstantiatable` at your view class, then you can use `View(with: Parameter)`.
+Implement `NibInstantiatable` at your view class, then you can use `View(with: Dependency)`.
 #### NibInstantiatableWrapper
 Supports using view implements NibInstantiatable in other InterfaceBuilder.
 NibInstantiatableWrapper supports workaround.
 Make new `UIView` subclass, and implement `NibInstantiatableWrapper`, call `loadView` on `init(coder:)` and `prepareForInterfaceBuilder`. http://stackoverflow.com/questions/27807951/how-to-embed-a-custom-view-xib-in-a-storyboard-scene
 ### Reusable
 Supports `UITableViewCell` / `UICollectionViewCell` reuse features.
-Implement `Reusable`, then you can dequeue cell using `Cell.dequeue(from:for:with:)`.
+Implement `Reusable`, then you can dequeue cell using `Cell.dequeue(from: Parent, for: IndexPath, with: Dependency)`.

 ## InstantiateStandard
 `StoryboardType` and `NibType` required `static var storyboard` or `static var nib`.
 You need to write these values on own class, it is troublesome...